KMPhillips20/ReadME-Generator/README.md

   you will need to download node,inquirer to make this happen
 ***
   ## Usage
   free to use to anyone who would like to use it
 ***
-  ## License
-  in case you want to use a licensing
-***
   ## Contributions
   there are no contributions right now but there could be in the future